-Either way, here are the seven most beginner-friendly champions.
+Either way, here are the seven most beginner-friendly champions in League.

-Tanks are always a good option for new players looking to learn the top lane—and Malphite is one of the most beginner-friendly characters that fits the bill.
+Tanks are always a good option for new players looking to learn the top lane and Malphite is one of the most beginner-friendly characters that fits the bill.
 The Shard of the Monolith can do well with a couple of different builds, making up for any mistakes in itemization.
-The top laner’s abilities are straightforward with only one skillshot in his ultimate, but the tank can have a huge impact on teamfights if players can correctly time their attacks.
+The top laner’s abilities are straightforward with only one skillshot in his ultimate, but he can have a huge impact on teamfights if players correctly time their attacks.

 Jungle can be one of the most difficult roles in the game, but for those up to the task, Warwick’s your pick.
 Warwick has an easy time clearing camps and sustaining in the jungle with his Q’s heal, which is perfect for newbies who may not know how to manage resources efficiently.
 Likewise, his passive makes up for any pathing mistakes and grants players the ability to roam quickly around the map, allowing for a higher number of ganks.

 Sona is one of the best support champions for new players to pick up.
-Each of her spells automatically target allies or enemy champions within a certain range, so players won’t have to worry about landing skillshots outside of her ultimate ability.
-In the laning phase, Sona is a strong poke champion with her Q, but she can also be a strong teamfighter in later stages in the game—making her perfect for players looking to learn how to play at different points in a game.
+Each of her spells automatically targets allies or enemy champions within a certain range, so players won’t have to worry about landing skillshots outside of her ultimate ability.
+In the laning phase, Sona is a strong poke champion with her Q, but she can also be a strong teamfighter in the later stages of the game—making her perfect for players looking to learn how to play at different points in a match.